Bafoussam: Education

-Bafoussam is home to a good number of high schools (including technical and vocational schools), many primary schools and kindergartens, and few institutions providing tertiary education.
+Bafoussam is home to a high number of high schools (including technical and vocational schools), many primary schools and kindergartens, and few institutions providing tertiary education.
 Most students upon graduation travel to other cities like Dschang, Yaounde, Douala, or Buea to attend university or other forms of tertiary institutions.
-It is important to note that in Cameroon, Lycée is the name given to government/public high schools, while Collège is the name given to privately funded high schools.
+In Cameroon, Lycée is the name given to government/public high schools, while Collège is the name given to privately funded high schools.